 Imran Shafi was instructed by Middleweeks solicitors, Manchester.

-All are members of the criminal department at Exchange Chambers.
+All mentioned Barristers are part of the criminal department at Exchange Chambers.